What is HPV, and Why do I Have it?

 It's highly unlikely, remember there are over 100 types of HPV and most of them are harmless, so if you've just been diagnosed, it doesn't mean you're going to get cervical cancer.
 In most cases your body will clear it, even if you have what is considered to be a high-risk HPV infection.

 More commonly, an infection can cause abnormal cells in the cervix (cervical dysplasia), which would be picked up on your cervical screening.
-Getting an abnormal result does not mean you have cancer, only that there is a risk that the cells could turn into cancer if not treated.
+Getting an abnormal result does not mean you have cancer.
+It means there is a risk that the cells could turn into cancer if not treated.
 You may be invited for a colposcopy if abnormal cells are discovered, which is a similar procedure to a smear test.
 A doctor will have a closer look at your cervix, take a biopsy, and make a diagnosis.

 Other HPV-related cancers include vulvar cancer, penile cancer, anal cancer, and cancers in the mouth and throat.